drteresavasquez/next-supabase-starter/README.md

 This starter was created using the [Supabase Quick Start Guide](https://supabase.com/docs/guides/with-nextjs)

-This starter also includes a branch that implements [Storybook](https://github.com/drteresavasquez/next-supabase-starter/tree/storybook-implementation).
+This starter also includes a branch [without Storybook](https://github.com/drteresavasquez/next-supabase-storybook-starter/tree/no-storybook).

 ## Getting Started